betaglot/plantabeta/docs/dev/Contribute.md

 `TagsToHeaders: False`
 ```

+- It will look good on your resume, volunteering for a Non Profit combating climat crisis
 - Give to the planters that will come after you.
 We will always have forests to cultivate.
 - "Join a community" instead of just contribute this project.
 Remember that some people don't want to join a community and remain anonymous.
 - Discussion in chats contribute without pull requests.
 Conversation leads to code.